![]() |

 the tiny town of Hogbo

-Unca Ole, on his first vacation ever
+Unca Ole, on his first vacation

 at age fifty-six